What’s a blended class?

 Do I have to buy the curriculum, or will it be provided?

 All co-op members are required to purchase the PDF or physical copy of each course that they are participating in.
 (Purchases are verified.
 There are a few different options for verification.)
 In most cases, you will only need the student textbook.
 This information is provided in the course description.
-The student text for Economics comes as part of the enrollment fee.
+The student texts for Economics and Energy Science come as part of the enrollment fee.

 All students receive a grade based on projects, quizzes, journals, and class participation.